Skip to main content

 WHRC_award.jpg

-GFWC Illinois top ten projects 2024 WOMEN’S HISTORY & RESOURCE CENTER (WHRC)
+GFWC Illinois top ten projects 2024 - Women’s History & Resource Center (WHRC) Award

-History Podcast – The Lockport Woman’s Club was presented with an opportunity to participate in a podcast with Clint Cargill, Director of Education and Public Programs at the Gaylord Building Historic Site, about the history of the club.
-Two members prepared for the interview and gave an interesting and detailed account of the club’s 122-year history.
-The podcast is anticipated to be published in 2025.
+• History Podcast: LWC was invited to participate in a history podcast hosted by Clint Cargill, Director of Education and Public Programs at the Gaylord Building Historic Site.
+Two members prepared and recorded an engaging interview highlighting the club’s 122‑year history, philanthropic impact, and community leadership.
+The episode is expected to be published in 2025.

 comm_and_pr_award.jpg

-GFWC Illinois top ten projects 2024 COMMUNICATIONS & PUBLIC RELATIONS
+GFWC Illinois top ten projects 2024 - Communications & Public Relations Award

 ed_and_lib_award.jpg

-GFWC Illinois top ten projects 2024 EDUCATION & LIBRARIES
+GFWC Illinois top ten projects 2024 - Education & Libraries Award

 civic_eng_and_outreach_award.jpg

-GFWC Illinois top ten projects 2024 CIVIC ENGAGEMENT & OUTREACH
+GFWC Illinois top ten projects 2024 - Civic Engagement & Outreach Award

 2023 General Federation of Women's Clubs Illinois Awards